leosaenger/Run-Anywhere/DESIGN.md

 # Overview

 Much of the front end of our project was implemented using Mapbox’s API.
 To use any of Mapbox’s features, we had to get an access token, which had to be given in all of the javascript functions relating to Mapbox.
-While some features use Mapbox templates manipulated for our specific use - such as `geocontrol` which allows users to search for a location - the `drawRoute`, `custom_route`, and `add_to_store` functions were the most complex and written almost entirely in original JavaScript.
+While some features use Mapbox templates manipulated for our specific use - such as `geocontrol` which allows users to search for a location - the `drawRoute` and `custom_route` functions were the most complex functions written almost entirely in original JavaScript.

 ## drawRoute